 This is due to a variety of factors, including hormonal, anatomic, and neuromuscular differences between the two sexes.
-A female typically has less muscle mass in their legs, along with generally more range of movement in their knee joints.
-And they have different shaped hips than men, putting their legs on the ground at a slightly different angle.
+A female typically have less muscle mass in their legs, along with generally more range of movement in their knee joints.
+They have differently shaped hips than men, putting their legs on the ground at a slightly different angle.

 Here’s what you need to know about ACL injury and recovery in women and girls.

 Why Are Females Athletes More Likely to Have an ACL Injury?

 Humans are not born anatomically equal, nor do we grow the same over our lifetimes.
 Generally, the female pelvis is wider than a male’s to accommodate childbirth, and it narrows as she ages.
 By the end of puberty, a female’s pelvis is an average of 25% wider than a male’s.
 However, a 70-year-old woman’s pelvis is 8% narrower than a middle-aged woman’s.

 This means a girl going through puberty is at a higher risk of an ACL tear because of that transformation alone.
 And they have smaller ACL ligaments, although it’s not necessarily known whether larger ligaments are stronger.